Creating a Qdrant Cloud Cluster

 • Microsoft Azure

-For more information, see our Capacity and Sizing guidance.
-If you need more capacity per node, let us know.
+For more information, see our Capacity Planning guidance.

-7. Choose the number of vCPUs per node (0.5 core to 16 cores).
+7. Choose the number of vCPUs per node.
 If you add more RAM, the menu provides different options for vCPUs.

 8. Select the number of nodes you want the cluster to be deployed on.

-9. Select the disk space for your deployment.
-You can choose from 8 GB to 2 TB.
+9. Select additional disk space for your deployment.

 10. Review your cluster configuration and pricing.